hiibolt/KnowledgeBase/pages/Force Table Lab Report.md

   In my case, I created a calculator to streamline my work.
 I believe that the masses were not accurate, which contributed to the errors.
 - # Conclusion
   This was a very fun lab.
-I enjoyed being able to physically see equations in motion, even if there
+I enjoyed being able to physically see equations in motion, even if there was some error.